Alfaj0r/foundation-alfaj0r-com/src/content/posts/2021-08-18-my-first-50k-marlette-lake-2021.md

 As the training runs got longer and longer, scheduling the sessions became an important thing in my weekly planning.
 My approach was to *make* the time, and not try to *find* it at some point.
 In other words, make a plan for when I'd be going for a run each day, and stick to it as much as possible.
 Fortunately for me, I have a lovely spouse who supported my crazy wishes of waking up before sunrise to head out for a run with nothing but a cup of coffee in the tank.

 Since I signed up for a trail race, I figured I should do a fair amount of trail running to get ready.
 I discovered many new areas, and very quickly found magical moments to fall in love with: running between wildflowers, hearing and seeing wildlife, summiting a long climb, running on mountain ridges as a cool high-altitude breeze dries off the sweat.
 How I wish I had explored trails before!

-Race recap:
+Without a doubt, trails will be destinations for future runs to come. \
+Some of my most epic runs were the long training sessions: [Peavine](https://www.strava.com/activities/5258126574), the [Tahoe-Pyramid Bikeway ](https://www.strava.com/activities/5429356843)(twice!
+[The second one](https://www.strava.com/activities/5686466889) for an FKT on Verdi-Hirschadale-Verdi), [Thomas Creek](https://www.strava.com/activities/5686466889), the [Duck Pass trail](https://www.strava.com/activities/5576368101) in Mammoth Lakes, discovering the [Lower Lola Montez lake](https://www.strava.com/activities/5580414701), [Mount Lola](https://www.strava.com/activities/5649989568), and from [Donner to Squaw on the PCT](https://www.strava.com/activities/5723600878).

+So many Strava links!
+Let's get to the actual 50k and the race report: <https://www.strava.com/activities/5799536082>.

 \- strategy of pacing, uphills